EV Market Share: Light Vehicles

 Yearly EV market share

 EV registrations doubled in 2021 and 2022, and market share followed the same trend.
 In 2023, both market share and volume continued to grow.
-However, 2024 saw a drastic drop in EV registrations.
+However, 2024 sees a drastic drop in EV registrations.

 Market share by fuel type over time